emacs-eask/cli/docs/content/en/Getting Started/Basic Usage.md

   path [patterns..]
 Print the PATH (exec-path) from workspace                                                                                                                          [aliases: exec-path] exec [args..]
 Execute command with correct environment PATH set up files [patterns..]
-Print all package files generate <type>         Generate files use for development info                    Display information about the current package init                    Create new Eask file in current directory install-deps            Automatically install package dependencies                                                                                                     [aliases: install-dependencies, prepare] install [names..]
+Print all package files generate <type>         Generate files that are used for the development info                    Display information about the current package init [files..]
+Initialize project to use Eask install-deps            Automatically install package dependencies                                                                                                     [aliases: install-dependencies, prepare] install [names..]
 Install packages keywords                List available keywords that can be used in the header section